Bhumbra/CLAS/README.md

 - it does not include intuitive default values.

-- it provides no facility to specify the maximum number of threads used by different calls at runtime.
+- itself it provides no facility to specify the maximum number of threads used by specific calls at runtime.

 - it provides no option to offset the output matrix by a vector containing bias values added to the matrix product.